 Charles Walton, born in 1921 is best known as the first patent holder for the RFID (radio frequency identification) device.
 Many individuals contributed to the invention of the RFID, but Walton was awarded ten patents in all for various RFID-related devices, including his key 1973 design for a "Portable radio frequency emitting identifier".
 This patent was awarded in 1983, and was the first to bear the acronym "RFID".
 He charted the course that placed RFID on its path to wide-spread, worldwide deployment and commissioning, and for this, he earned the fitting title, The Father of RFID” Walton died in 2011 at the age of 89, he will be for ever immortalised in the history of RFID technology.

 RFID technology has two components – the reader and the RFID card.

 The reader has two parts – a transceiver and antenna.
 The reader sends energy to the card via radio waves, generating power via a phenomenon known as electromagnetic induction.

-The RFID card has two parts - an antenna and a RFID chip, connected together by a secure bond to make an integrated circuit.
-The microchip stores and processes data, and the antenna receives and transmits data.
+The RFID card has two parts - an antenna and a microchip, connected together by a secure bond to make an integrated circuit.
+The microchip stores and processes data and the antenna receives and transmits data.
 Once energised the RFID card will transmit its data, usually its serial number, to the reader in a millisecond.

 RFID cards, tags or wearables - what's best?

 This depends on the environment, your needs and budget.
-If you're tracking temperature sensitive goods we'd recommend RFID tags or if you want your festival to go cashless a RFID wristband is a perfect choice.
+If you're tracking temperature sensitive goods we'd recommend RFID tags or if you want your festival to go cashless an RFID wristband is the perfect choice.